This initiative contributes to the Smart Cities Marketplace:

 - City Wisdom workshops: Discussion in wider audiences, webinars, commitment to try out in city projects and refine in an agile manner the findings.
 A foundation for the wisdom that is found only in cities.
 This will become a live reference point.

-- Synergies with other Action Clusters: The BM&F Action Cluster is only a horizontal action cluster.
+- Synergies with other Action Clusters and the other EU-funded smart cities projects: The BM&F Action Cluster is only a horizontal action cluster.
 Every project that will be initiated in this initiative will be consulted with the other Action Cluster / Initiative Leadership to identify the best low-hanging fruit.
+We have also been working with the SCM Secretariat and the European Commission to develop a relationship with EU-funded Lighthouse and fellow cities that will allow us to act as a platform to disseminate their publicly-available findings on business models and finance.
+We share some of it in the Resources section below.

 - We also want to reach out and work with other networks that are operating in this space.
 Contact us!